 Magic Resist (MR)

 Magic resistance reduces incoming magic damage by a percentage.
-The formula is straightforward: 100 MR cuts magic damage in half (50% reduction), and 200 MR reduces it by 66.6%.
-Every 100 MR doubles your effective health pool against magic sources.
-MR stacks additively, so each item gives its full value regardless of how much you already have.
+100 MR cuts magic damage in half.
+200 MR reduces it by 66.6%.
+MR stacks additively with no diminishing returns — every additional point adds 1% more to your effective health pool against magic sources.
 Build MR items (Kaenic Rookern, Spirit Visage, Force of Nature, Banshee's Veil) when the enemy team is heavy on AP damage.

 Ability Haste